Mother jailed for forcing girl to marry

 "You must have known that was her state of mind.
 Yet for your own purposes, you drove the marriage through."

-Prosecutor Deborah Gould read a victim statement to the court, in which the girl said she was proud of herself for coming forward and wanted other young women who found themselves in similar situations to ask for help.
+Prosecutor Deborah Gould read a victim statement to the court in which the girl said she was proud of herself for coming forward and wanted other young women who found themselves in similar situations to ask for help.

 The court heard how the wedding was the defendant's idea.
-The victim's father, who is divorced from her mother, eventually found out and told social services and the police.
+The victim's father, who is divorced from her mother, eventually found out and told social services and police.

+The mother was found guilty on Tuesday of two counts of forced marriage and a count of perjury after she lied to the High Court about the incident.